pioneers/website/programs/fall-workshops.md

 ## Exploring Engineering with PiE
 December 3, 9:45 am - 3 pm

 We proudly present our third, and final, workshop for this year!
-Exploring Engineering with PiE will give students the opportunity to see what UC Berkeley students and staff in engineering do on campus, and if you are not sure whether or not you want to pursue engineering as a career, no worries!
+Exploring Engineering with PiE will give students the opportunity to see what UC Berkeley students and staff in engineering do on campus.
+If you are not sure whether you want to pursue engineering as a career, no worries!
 Not all PiE staff are engineering majors and we will be more than happy to talk to you about what life as a UC Berkeley student is like.

-Some of the day's activities include 3D modeling/printing and a tour of lab, and there will be hands-on activities throughout the day You are more than welcome to attend, even if you have not participated in our previous workshops.
+Some of the day's activities include 3D modeling/printing and a tour of a lab, as well as hands-on activities throughout the day.
+You are more than welcome to attend, even if you have not participated in our previous workshops.

-This workshop will be on December 3rd from 9:45 am - 3 pm on UC Berkeley campus.
-Please arrive to the Hearst Mining Circle on UC Berkeley campus by 9:45!
+This workshop will be on December 3rd from 9:45 am - 3 pm on the UC Berkeley campus.
+Please arrive at the Hearst Mining Circle on the UC Berkeley campus by 9:45!
 You must [register](/programs/fall-workshops-registration.html) to attend. **SIGNUPS CLOSE Sunday, November 27th, 8 AM.** You CANNOT register after this time due to the fact that we have to order materials.
 Thank you for understanding.

 Questions, comments, concerns?
 Email us at <mailto:education@pioneers.berkeley.edu>.